merklejerk/llm-audiobooks/README.md

 - `spec_file`: Path to the specification file that describes the story, style, etc.

 The book ID is inferred from the spec filename (the name before the first period).
-For instance, a spec file named `quantum_detective.txt` will use `quantum_detective` as the book ID.
+For instance, a spec file named `quantum_detective.spec.md` will use `quantum_detective` as the book ID.

 ### Optional Arguments